Napam/meny/README.md

 Enter `-1` or any integer will "reverse" the choices, such that you take the last choice.
 This is inspired by Python lists where you can index like `list[-1]`

+Entering `r` will restart the *whole* Python program.
+This is usefull when debugging such that one can easily refresh code changes.

 ## Arguments <a id="_meny_arguments"></a>

 The cases can take arguments as well!